cobi-bike/DevKit/FAQ.md

 #### What skills are required to build COBI modules?

 If you have some baseline experience with HTML, CSS, Javascript you are good to go.
-You can turn any of your existing webapps into a COBI modules with a few lines of code.
+You can turn any of your existing webapps into a COBI module with a few lines of javascript.

 #### How can I turn my website / webapp into a COBI module?